How to Get a Narcissist to Forgive You: 10 Ways

 Being in a relationship with a narcissist is a difficult task.
 Knowing how to get a narcissist to forgive you is a life skill you must learn if you intend to make your relationship with one work.

-This is because their opinions of themselves and others would force them to see you as someone who’s always out to annoy/hurt them.
+It is primarily because their opinions of themselves and others would force them to see you as someone who’s always out to annoy/hurt them.

 Share this article on